-Second year students are required to take the End of Second Year Assessment but passing it is not a requirement for promotion.
+Second year students are required to take the End of Second Year Assessment and is part of the grade for the Doctoring 2 Course.
 Students who perform well will receive a congratulatory letter with their scores.
 Those who marginally pass will be required to review their scorings, tapes, and write-ups with a faculty member and will be offered a retake of the exam.
 Those who do not pass will be required to review their scorings, tapes, and write-ups with a faculty member.
 They will also be required to retake the exam.

 What to Bring

 Reference materials are not allowed during the exam.

 The Clinical Skills and Simulation Center (CSSC) is located in the basement of the Evans Building.
 Take the elevator or stairs down one flight and follow the signs to the CSSC.